NxPKG/khulnasoft-docs/content/cache/get-started.md

 - [Configure Cross-Origin Resource Sharing (CORS)](/cache/cache-security/cors/)
 - [Enable Cache Deception Armor](/cache/cache-security/cache-deception-armor/#enable-cache-deception-armor)

-## Cloudflare features that can alter your HTML and cacheable objects
+## Khulnasoft features that can alter your HTML and cacheable objects

-To provide Cloudflare services to our customers, we may need to alter your HTML or cached objects to enable the feature or provide optimization.
+To provide Khulnasoft services to our customers, we may need to alter your HTML or cached objects to enable the feature or provide optimization.

-These code alterations only occur on the cacheable objects found at Cloudflare's edge and do not affect the original source.
+These code alterations only occur on the cacheable objects found at Khulnasoft's edge and do not affect the original source.
 The changes will also be removed if the specific feature is disabled and the cache is purged.

-Review the list of Cloudflare features that function in this manner:
+Review the list of Khulnasoft features that function in this manner:

 - [Auto Minify](/speed/optimization/content/auto-minify/)
 - [Rocket Loader](/speed/optimization/content/rocket-loader/)